 Thus, our paper makes two key contributions.
 First, we provide evidence that conflict resolution efforts can overcome commitment problems, even when resolutions generate extreme payoff inequality.
 This suggests that the prospects for reducing the costs of conflict are not as bleak as standard theory would suggest (Tullock, 1980; Konrad, 2009).
-This finding assumes additional importance given the extensive experimental literature demonstrating the very high costs of conflict (Dechenaux et al., 2012; Sheremeta, 2013).3 Second, we show that commitment problems can be further mitigated by imposing explicit costs for using conflict resolution mechanisms.4 A costly mechanism serves two purposes: it encourages reciprocity because parties both know that their counterpart paid a cost to potentially avoid conflict, and it facilitates self-selection, since individuals who are unwilling to commit are less likely to incur the cost in the first place.
-Thus, we argue that designers of conflict resolution mechanisms should consider ways of ensuring that parties are invested in the conflict resolution process, and we hope that theorists can further develop models to explain the source of this effect.
+This finding assumes additional importance given the extensive experimental literature demonstrating the very high costs of conflict (Sheremeta, 2013; Dechenaux et al., 2014).
+Second, we show that imposing explicit costs for using conflict resolution mechanisms can further mitigate commitment problems.
+A costly mechanism serves two purposes: it encourages reciprocity because parties both know that their counterpart paid a cost to potentially avoid conflict, and it facilitates self-selection, since individuals who are unwilling to commit are less likely to incur the cost in the first place.5 Thus, we argue that designers of conflict resolution mechanisms should consider ways of ensuring that parties are invested in the conflict resolution process, and we hope that theorists can further develop models to explain the source of this effect.